Faculty and Staff

 Bob grew up in Los Alamos and received his BA from UC San Diego and MS from Stanford University in electrical engineering.
 In 2000, after working as a software engineer in medical imaging and environmental data management, he decided to pursue teaching math.
 He began with pre-algebra and algebra in a public middle school in rural California.
 Since then, he has taught courses from Algebra through Calculus at both private and public schools.
 He has a passion for helping students discover the beauty and elegance of mathematics as one of many lenses into our world.
 He is excited to be working with the IB math program at Desert Academy.

-RANDY BENNETT – Chairman, Performing Arts
+RANDY BENNETT – Chairman, Performing Arts and Film

 JESSICA CAVALLI – World Languages Chair, Spanish Instructor, C&S/CAS Coordinator, Personal Project Coordinator